-The author(s) disclosed receipt of the following financial support for the research, authorship and/or publication of this article: The data were funded by a grant from the National Science Foundation (BCS-0132398), awarded to the late Dr. Caryl E. Rusbult, who provided a context of strong commitment and attachment security to many of us.
+The author(s) disclosed receipt of the following financial support for the research, authorship and/or publication of this article: The data were funded by a grant from the National Science Foundation (BCS-0132398), awarded to the late Dr. Caryl E. Rusbult.